pvasu1006-hash/product-data-explorer/README.md

-# Product Data Explorer
+# Product Data Explorer (Render + Postgres)

-This repository contains a frontend (Next.js) and backend (NestJS) scaffold for the Internshala assignment.
+This repo contains a frontend (Next.js) and backend (NestJS) scaffold updated to use PostgreSQL and deploy fully on Render.

 ## Quickstart